LittleQBerry/TransOrga/README.md

 # Test

-The pretrained model is [here](https://drive.google.com/file/d/1c6Ka99uWFOBYwN325Q9FjARW9d-iAeNQ/view?usp=sharing) .
+Our pretrained model is [here](https://drive.google.com/file/d/1c6Ka99uWFOBYwN325Q9FjARW9d-iAeNQ/view?usp=sharing) .

 1. Download the pretrained model and put it in 'checkpoints/'.